 The consolidated financial statements have been prepared in accordance with the acquisition method.
 This means that in the consolidated financial statements, shares in subsidiaries are replaced with the subsidiary's identifiable assets, liabilities and contingent liabilities, valued at fair value at the time of acquisition.
 The equity of the acquired subsidiary is eliminated in its entirety, which means that the consolidated equity includes only that portion of the subsidiary's equity which has accrued after the acquisition.
 If the consolidated acquisition value of the shares exceeds the acquisition analysis' value of the company's net assets, the difference is recognised as consolidated goodwill.
-If the consolidated acquisition value of the shares is instead lower than the value of the company's net assets, the difference is recognised directly in the profit/loss for the year.
+If the consolidated acquisition value of the shares is instead lower than the value of the year.
 Only the profit or loss that has come about after acquisition is included in the consolidated income statement.
 The financial performance of divested companies is reported up to the date of sale.